A sub-two-hour marathon might seem unbelievable, but have no doubt – it will happen one day

 Of course it happened, just like most things eventually happen in athletics.
 Barriers are there to be broken and the human body is capable of “impossible” things.
 It is part of the beauty of our sport.

 Given this, I am surprised that so many respected athletics experts and former athletes such as Tim Hutchings refuse to believe that the sub-two-hour marathon will be conquered – this century at least.
 Some of these doubters grew up during the period when Peters became the first man to break the 2:20 barrier, when the women’s record was outside 3:30 and when many people genuinely believed it was physically impossible to breach the four-minute barrier for one mile.

 In more recent times we have seen Usain Bolt sprint to so-called “impossible” performances in the 100m and 200m.
 The men’s marathon world record has also tumbled down.
 But the pessimists remain unconvinced.

 Don’t get me wrong.
 I do not think it will happen soon and none of the current great Kenyan marathoners such as Wilson Kipsang, Patrick Makau or Geoffrey Mutai have a chance.
-But I do think it will happen sometime in the next 20-50 years at least.
+But I do think it will happen sometime in the future.
+Never, as they say, is a mighty long time.